opdev/viper-primer/book-source/reading_simple_configs.md

 # Reading Simple Configuration

-Say we've got an application called `neato` that has a simple configuration file that looks like this:
+Say we've got an application called that has a simple configuration file that looks like this:

 ```yaml
 logLevel: debug